Xlocsinjr/progProject/PROCESS.md

 #### 17-01-2018    week2 - wednesday
-- New optional idea for the grouped bar chart: Via checkboxes the user can which sectors the chart will show.
+- New optional idea for the grouped bar chart: Via checkboxes the user can choose which sectors the chart will show.
+- Today: Get the GHG emission per sector data in a usable json file.